 Business Studies has been one of the most popular options at GCSE for students at Cardinal Langley for many years.
 It is also very popular at A Level with many of our students going on to university to study it at degree level.
-GCSE Business Studies would be useful if you are also interested in going on to study or work in areas like accountancy, business management, running your own business, law, ICT, retail management, leisure management and the travel Industry.
+GCSE Business Studies would be useful if you are also interested in going on to study or work in areas like: